viktorsha/XMLParser/README.md

 - Factory was used to create DOM or SAX class instances
 - Service locator was used to return the service instances on demand (parser in my program)
 - Repository was used to include CRUD operations with parsed from XML file data
-- Used Maven to generate a project, configured pom.xml with dependencies and plugins

 I've also used JDBC for working with MySQL and manipulate data using it.